 Women tend to a recently planted rice field in Junagadh district in Gujarat.
 55% of India's female workforce was employed in agriculture in 2019.

 The 522-million-worker Indian labour force is the world's second-largest, as of 2017.
 The service sector makes up 55.6% of GDP, the industrial sector 26.3% and the agricultural sector 18.1%.
-India's foreign exchange remittances of US$87 billion in 2021, highest in the world, were contributed to its economy by 32 million Indians working in foreign countries.
-Major agricultural products include: rice, wheat, oilseed, cotton, jute, tea, sugarcane, and potatoes.
-Major industries include: textiles, telecommunications, chemicals, pharmaceuticals, biotechnology, food processing, steel, transport equipment, cement, mining, petroleum, machinery, and software.
+India's foreign exchange remittances of US$100 billion in 2022, highest in the world, were contributed to its economy by 32 million Indians working in foreign countries.
+Major agricultural products include rice, wheat, oilseed, cotton, jute, tea, sugarcane, and potatoes.
+Major industries include textiles, telecommunications, chemicals, pharmaceuticals, biotechnology, food processing, steel, transport equipment, cement, mining, petroleum, machinery, and software.
 In 2006, the share of external trade in India's GDP stood at 24%, up from 6% in 1985.
-In 2008, India's share of world trade was 1.68%; In 2011, India was the world's tenth-largest importer and the nineteenth-largest exporter.
-Major exports include: petroleum products, textile goods, jewellery, software, engineering goods, chemicals, and manufactured leather goods.
-Major imports include: crude oil, machinery, gems, fertiliser, and chemicals.
+In 2008, India's share of world trade was 1.68%; In 2021, India was the world's ninth-largest importer and the sixteenth-largest exporter.
+Major exports include petroleum products, textile goods, jewellery, software, engineering goods, chemicals, and manufactured leather goods.
+Major imports include crude oil, machinery, gems, fertiliser, and chemicals.
 Between 2001 and 2011, the contribution of petrochemical and engineering goods to total exports grew from 14% to 42%.
-India was the world's second largest textile exporter after China in the 2013 calendar year.
+India was the world's second-largest textile exporter after China in the 2013 calendar year.

 A panorama of Bangalore, the centre of India's software development economy.
 In the 1980s, when the first multinational corporations began to set up centres in India, they chose Bangalore because of the large pool of skilled graduates in the area, in turn due to the many science and engineering colleges in the surrounding region.